On this page | |

 Use Default Value

-Work items that are missing the split attribute will use the value set in the Default Value parameter.
+Work items that are missing the split attribute will use the value set by the Default Value parameter.

 Default Value

-When Missing Attribute is set to Use Default Value, this parameter specifies the value to use for the split attribute for work items that don’t have the attribute.
+Specifies the value to use for the split attribute for work items that are missing the attribute.

 Allow Partial Matches